mlpack/mlpack/doc/user/load_save.md

      therefore, using `unsigned char` or `float` as the element type is the most efficient.

-   * This function expects all the images at the start to have identical dimensions.
-If the images have different dimension, please assign each image to one armadillo column and loop over all of them using a `for` loop.
+   * This function expects all the images to have identical dimensions.
+If this is not the case, iteratively call `ResizeImages()` with a single image/column in `images`.

 Example usage of the `ResizeImages()` function on a set of images: